Journalism Major and Minor

-Our journalism students will learn the best of newsgathering and how the news can be distributed through newspapers, magazines, television, social media, and the Internet.
-Our students will learn current practices and methods, while also advancing new and journalistic trends for this rapidly changing digital age.
+Our journalism degree program focuses on current practices and methods, while also advancing new and journalistic trends for this rapidly changing digital age.

 Our journalism degree provides a solid foundation in writing, research, and inquiry.
 The journalism major is ideal for those considering a career in law, teaching, and numerous other endeavors.
 Our program fosters ethically trained, conscientious and fair professionals who help readers to learn the news they need to know in order to participate in their communities, churches, and civic groups.